TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/6-Persistence/1-prepare-the-database.rst

 The default values of '0' (or the `NULL` values if they were explicitly allowed) stand for *"The dateRange has not yet been assigned."*.
-Later on, Extbase computes the `DateRange`-object out of the uid.
+Later on, Extbase computes the `DateRange`-object from the uid.

 In a `1:n` relationship there are two possibilities.
 Either every `uid` value is stored as comma-separated list in a field of the parent object.
 Or every child object contains the parental uid in a foreign key field.
-The further is mostly used by TYPO3 in its core but we discourage that solution because of its drawbacks: For example, comma-separated fields complicate the search and hinder the indexation in the database.
+The comma-separated list is mostly used by TYPO3 in its core but we discourage that solution because of its drawbacks: For example, comma-separated fields complicate the search and hinder the indexation in the database.
 Furthermore, the creation and deletion of child